 As of July 1, 2006, all pensioners (this benefit is limited to the pensioner only and does not cover spouses or dependents under any circumstances) collecting a monthly annuity became entitled to a health insurance subsidy which is applied against the cost of remaining on the City's health insurance plan after retirement.
 The subsidy is limited to retirees affiliated with the City and School District health insurance programs.
 The amount of the subsidy varies depending upon the member's date of retirement and their years of service in the Retirement System.
-For those retiring after March 2006, the subsidy ranged between \$76.97 per month and \$307.89 per month.
+For those retiring after March 2006, the subsidy ranged between \$80.05 per month and \$320.21 per month.
 For those retired prior to March of 2006 the subsidy was half that amount.
 Subsidies will increase by 4% each year.

-Subsidy levels shown in this table
+Subsidy levels for 2018 are shown in the table below: